ocaml-community/meta/README.md

   repositories added to `ocaml-community` should have Travis configs added.

+## The Conduct We Expect of Project Participants

-## Polite behavior, and what to do if someone else isn't polite.
+# Polite behavior, and what to do if someone else isn't polite.

 Contributors to our repositories are expected to behave in a friendly and welcoming manner.
 When people contribute fixes to a